-I’m also MCing more.
-Mainly because more women should be involved in more ways in more events, but also because talking into a mic in a room full of people hold absolutely no fear for me.
+I’m also MCing more and more as organisers realise more women should be involved in more ways in more events… and also because talking into a mic in a room full of people hold absolutely no fear for me.
 An added bonus is that in many parts of the world my accent is considered charming!

 I have long been a fan of dancing, having dabbled in ballroom, salsa and northern soul over the years.
 I discovered Lindy Hop almost by accident whilst living in New York in 2012.
 Within a week of my first lesson, I had signed up for regular classes AND attended my first social dance!
 I soon added Blues and Balboa to my repertoire and have no intention of stopping.

 I dance, teach and compete as both a follow and a lead.
 Dancing is dancing is dancing.
 I am an advocate for the de-gendering of dance roles, I regularly teach switch dance workshops and I regularly add elements of opposite-role learning in my classes.

 Competitions and Choreography

 Competing is terrifying but I do it because I love the dance and the thrill of pushing myself.
 Similarly, the rush of performing choreography really is something else.